symfony/symfony-docs/session.rst

 .. note::

-    Sessions will also be created when using features that rely on them internally, such as the :ref:`CSRF protection in forms <csrf-protection-forms>`.
+    Sessions will also be started when using features that rely on them internally, such as the :ref:`CSRF protection in forms <csrf-protection-forms>`.

 .. _flash-messages: